nirinA/erfa_python/doc/api.rst

     equinox of date.
 It is the product rn x rbp, applying frame bias, precession and nutation in that order.

-9)  The X,Y,Z coordinates of the IAU 2000B Celestial Intermediate Pole are elements (3,1-3) of the matrix rbpn.
+9)  The X,Y,Z coordinates of the Celestial Intermediate Pole are elements (3,1-3) of the GCRS-to-true matrix, i.e. rbpn[2][0-2].

 10) It is permissible to re-use the same array in the returned arguments.
 The arrays are filled in the stated order.